mounchiliu/IndividualProject/README.md

   2. Extending visual SLAM into dynamic environments -> (Do data association) system should be capable of segmenting the tracked features into different clusters, each associated with a different object.

+(Note: systems like the ORBSLAM work reasonably well when most of the scene does not change.
+They are based on the geometric consistency to remove the fewer points of dynamic objects in the system.)

 **The first perspective**